Governor Simcoe Secondary School

 Governor Simcoe Secondary School, named after John Graves Simcoe, is a public high school in St. Catharines, Ontario, Canada.
 It is a three-floored school with a theatre attachment.
 It opened in 1971.
 It was the first open concept high school in the Niagara Peninsula; the open concept has since been replaced with individual classrooms.

 Theatre

 In 1995, the Grantham Theatre was added to the east end of the school.
 While originally designed to seat 1000 people, due to budget constraints, it was only built to seat 500.

 The school has had its own productions of musicals.
 In 2017, students performed Beauty and the Beast.
 66 students were a part of the cast.
 In 2019, students performed Into the Woods.
-The musical production for the year of 2025 is Freaky Friday and is set to be run in the middle of April with a date not confirmed.
+The musical production for the year of 2025 was Freaky Friday.

 Robotics

 The school currently has a FIRST Robotics Competition robotics team, registered as Team 1114 - Simbotics.
 The team was initiated in 2003 along with that years robotics season game being launched, Stack Attack.
 In 2012, the team won the FIRST Impact Award, formerly known as the FIRST Chairman's Award.
 The video submitted awarded them a blue banner, a ten year auto-qualification term into the FIRST Championship, and induction into the FIRST Hall of Fame.

 Some notable team events include 2017 when two students on the team were photographed with the prime minister of Canada, Justin Trudeau.
 In 2022, they won the FIRST Robotics Ontario Provincial Championship and then moved on to compete in Houston, Texas.